 Meta-analysis (MA) is a statistical method for synthesizing data from a number of studies.

 • The US National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that moderate drinkers have the lowest all-cause death.5

 • Analysts reviewed 59 studies alcohol consumption and all-cause mortality.
 They found a general J-shaped curve.6

-• Researchers made a meta-analysis of 16 studies assessing drinking andoverall mortality.
-They found a J-shaped curve between drinking and death rates.This was true for both men and women.8
+• Researchers made an MA of 16 studies assessing drinking andoverall mortality.
+They found a J-shaped curve between drinking and death rates.
+And this was true for both men and women.8

 • Analysts conducted a study of all major research on heart disease.
 They found that moderate drinkers live longer on average.
 Such drinkers had a much lower risk of dying than either non-drinkers or heavy drinkers.9